 The device collects data like Ranges of Motion, assistance, resistance, and the number of repetitions to track patient progress and help encourage them on their path to recovery.

 Rebless comes with its own application that serves as a Smart Telerehab Platform.
-The app prescribes exercise regimens, helps schedule them, manages and exports patient output to track progress and improve their regimens, and facilitates teletherapy via video calls with the prescribing professional.
+The app prescribes exercise regimens, helps schedule them.
+It also manages and exports patient output to track progress and improve their regimens, and facilitates teletherapy via video calls with the prescribing professional.

 All in all, it provides a holistic treatment model that continuously undergoes evaluation and improvement to give you the best treatment possible.
-At a time where physical therapists are scarce and enlisting their services costly, Rebless gives you cost-effective rehabilitation at your fingertips and has the potential to become a mainstay in the healthcare industry.
+When physical therapists are scarce and enlisting their services costly, Rebless gives you cost-effective rehabilitation at your fingertips and has the potential to become a mainstay in the healthcare industry.

 Why is the Rebless is a Much-Needed Innovation?

 We are entering an unprecedented time in human medical history.
-While life spans are the longest they’ve historically been, the number of ailments affecting mankind has also increased.
+While life spans are the longest they’ve historically been, many ailments affecting humankind have also increased.

 “An aging population and increasing rates of neurological and musculoskeletal disorders could lead to a shortage in access to proper therapy for patients,” said Dr. Ig-Mo Koo, the CEO of H Robotics.